 To monitor and manage system reactive reserves on a regionalized basis, reactive reserve “zones” need to be identified such that stations within the same zone are electrically coherent to each other.
 This process is performed with data from various seasons as either an engineering service or a software tool.

-Both electrical and physical distance between the buses are considered in determining the zones, ensuring that buses within the same zone will have similar electrical properties and are physically close to each other.
+Both the electrical and physical distances between the buses are considered in determining the zones, ensuring that buses within the same zone will have similar electrical properties and are physically close to each other.
 Utility customers seek to perform this “zone definition” practice once a quarter.

 The BSI VAR Management System (VMS) is a real-time visualization and analysis tool to monitor and maintain reactive power reserves.
 The VMS takes snapshots from the EMS to perform real-time evaluations for each zone, including: